Federal Grand Juries

 Are Federal Grand Jury Proceedings Secret?

 Yes.
-The only persons allowed to be present as the Government introduces evidence are the prosecutors, the witnesses, a court reporter, interpreters, and the Grand Jurors themselves.
+The only persons allowed to be present during the Federal Grand Jury process as the Government introduces evidence are the prosecutors, the witnesses, a court reporter, interpreters, and the Grand Jurors themselves.
 Although a grand jury witness is not bound by the secrecy rule concerning his or her own testimony, all the other persons in the room are not allowed to divulge that witness’s testimony.
-Reasons for the secrecy rule include the danger that a person under investigation might try and influence the vote of a grand juror, the risk that a person under investigation might flee, and the protection of the reputation of the person under investigation.
+Reasons for the secrecy rule include the danger that a person under federal criminal investigation might try and influence the vote of a grand juror, the risk that a person under investigation might flee, and the protection of the reputation of the person under investigation.

 What is the Purpose of A Federal Grand Jury Subpoena?